-Step 4: Select an output format.
+Select an output format under Summary.
 If not, Handbrake will rip the protected DVD to MP4 by default.
-You can go to the Video tab to further change the codec, adjust the quality, etc.
+You can go to the Video tab to further change the video encoder, adjust the quality, etc.

 Note: MakeMKV can rip copy-protected DVD and Blu-ray discs with region codes, AACS, and BD+ encryptions.
 However, MakeMKV may fail to rip a protected DVD on Mac due to very complicated DVD file structures, fake sectors, virtual titles, etc. The latest versions have improved the DVD engine to better handle DVDs with structure protections & master errors.

 - It supports copying protected DVDs & Blu-rays free without the need for a third-party tool like libdvdcss;

 - It's very useful to copy protected DVDs on Mac/PC as the output MKV contains the original DVD data and quality.

 - It's limited to MKV format only;